Why Employees Fear Change

 Like the penguins, we must change or we will die.
 (One way or another, that iceberg will melt completely!)

-The business landscape is littered with once great companies that could not adapt and change as needed to new business realities (remember Blockbuster or the once respected national retailer Montgomery Wards).
+The business landscape is littered with once great companies that could not adapt and change as needed to new business realities (remember Blockbuster or the once respected national retailer Montgomery Ward).

 Leading others effectively through change can be difficult however.
 Change can bring fear and anxiety as employees face the unknown.